New Frontier Hotel and Casino: New Frontier (1955–65)

-In June 1954, construction began on a $2 million expansion known as the New Frontier.
+In June 1954, construction began on a $2 million expansion known as the New Frontier, designed by architect Albert Criz.
 The project included more rooms, new restaurants, and additional casino space.
 The Little Church of the West was relocated elsewhere on the property to make room for the new facilities.
 Later that year, Katleman sued several resort executives, including Kozloff, his brother William Kozloff, and Randolph.
 Katleman alleged that the trio had undisclosed partners invested in the resort, going against state law.
 He also alleged that the men began expansion of the resort without first obtaining a loan to cover the costs.
 The Nevada Tax Commission launched an investigation into the resort's hidden ownership.

 An opening celebration for the New Frontier was held on April 4, 1955.
 It served as a modernized expansion of the Hotel Last Frontier, which continued to operate under its original name.
 Singer Mario Lanza was scheduled to perform for the opening, but canceled at the last minute due to laryngitis, forcing the property to refund $20,000 in tickets.

 Jake Kozloff resigned as president and general manager a few weeks after the opening.
 He and Randolph sold their interest to a new investor group, which finalized their purchase in May 1955, after paying more than $1 million to creditors.
 Katleman had sought to prevent the sale, as the resort was heavily mortgaged under the new group's financial setup.
 Katleman had also gotten into a fist fight with Maury Friedman, a member of the group who was denied ownership by the tax commission.
 Friedman was approved for an ownership stake later in 1955, along with seven other new partners in the group.
 Katleman's 1954 suit against Kozloff and Randolph was settled a few months later.